-Perhaps pull out some issues from recent press articles or ask what the interviewers most enjoy about working at the firm or how the development of trainees is managed.
+Other suggestions include pulling out some issues from recent press articles, or asking what the interviewers most enjoy about working at the firm or how the development of trainees is managed.
 ‘If in doubt, always ask the partners about themselves,’ suggests Catherine McGee, graduate recruitment officer at Hogan Lovells.
 ‘Ask how they got into their area of law, their client base, the type of work they do and what they enjoy about being at the firm.
 Those questions show that you have a real interest in the firm and the opportunities available.’

 The interview should be about you assessing the firm too.
 ‘Don’t ask something that you could have easily found out on the internet,’ warns Zoe Reid, trainee recruitment officer at Osborne Clarke.
 ‘It’s a better idea to demonstrate that you’ve done your research – perhaps there’s a particular deal or a particular sector that we operate in that you’re interested in and want to know more about.
 Questions should be very targeted towards us, rather than generic.’